luyangshang/CyberCraft/CyberCraft/scenarios/README.txt

 There are also some other console messages that can be seen only by opening developer tools.

 *GET http://localhost/CyberCraft/scenarios/scenarioX_cyber.json 404 (Not Found)
 This message always comes.
 The game knows about the number of scenarios at the first cyber file not found.
+That is to say, the game has found X-1 scenarios.
 Therefore, there is no problem here.

 *scenarioX_intro.txt not defined/scenarioX_outro.txt not defined
 You have created a scenarioX_cyber.json, which indicates a new scenario is added.
 However, the intro or outro file for the scenario is not created with it.
 There is no problem if you don't have intro or outro files.
 The game will just skip them.